Paramonga Fortress:

 Is it accessible for people with reduced mobility?

-The main access involves walking on dirt ramps and climbing stairs in some areas.
+Main access involves walking on earthen ramps and climbing stairs in some sectors.
 The site is not adapted for wheelchairs.
-Visitors should assess their physical condition.
+It is recommended to assess each visitor's physical condition.

 Are there guides on site?

-Yes, it is a highly valued educational experience.
-Children must be supervised at all times to prevent them from climbing on walls or being exposed to the intense sun.
+Yes, it is a very appreciated educational experience.
+Children must be supervised at all times to prevent them from climbing on the walls or exposing themselves to intense sun.

 What other archaeological sites are nearby?

 In the same area are Caral, Áspero, Vichama, and the Supe Community Museum.
-In Pativilca, Casa Bolívar is a historic museum related to Peru's independence.
+In Pativilca is Casa Bolívar, a historical museum related to Peru's independence.

 Peru Travel Guide 2025 - Tips by Peru Discovery